BIENVENUE A BROMET!

 DAY TRIP TO FRANCE

 Our annual day trip to France has been running for over ten years.
-Each year we take Year 5 to Boulogne-sur-Mer to visit a boulangerie (where the children make croissants and baguettes) before heading off to the beach and then finishing the day with a walking tour of the medieval, fortified town.
+Each year we take Year 5 to Boulogne-sur-Mer for a day of exploration and fun.
+We travel by Eurotunnel and on arrival we visit a boulangerie, where the children make croissants and baguettes, before heading off to the beach for picnic and games.
+We finish the day with a walking tour of the medieval town where the children complete a quiz which takes in the cathedral, castle and ramparts.
 This has always been a successful and popular trip which gives the children the opportunity to take their French out of the classroom and to try out their language skills in a real and meaningful context.
 Unfortunately this year due to Covid-19 we have had to cancel the trip for the very first time but we hope to reinstate it next year.

 STUDY TOURS TO TENERIFE AND CORDOBA

 This year should have seen a second study tour heading off to visit our second Spanish partner school to discover the culture and heritage of the Andalusian cities of Cordoba and Seville.
 This was to be followed by a group of Spanish students from Tenerife and Cordoba coming to Watford to learn about our school life, our local area and the history of London.
-Unfortunately Covid-19 has put all these visits on hold.
-However we remain committed to the project and plan to run the visits next summer.
+Unfortunately Covid-19 has meant all these visits have had to be cancelled.
+However we remain committed to our international work and have successfully moved the project online working with our partner schools via Zoom lessons and virtual activities such as our Harry Potter project and a poetry workshop with St Albans cathedral.